viponpoint/Honeypot-Deployment-and-Monitoring-Project/README.md

 The Cowrie Honeypot is a system designed to capture SSH and Telnet connections.
 As seen above, SSH was the major focus of these attackers, with majority coming from known attackers.

 ![Screenshot 2024-06-07 150250](https://github.com/viponpoint/Honeypot-Deployment-and-Monitoring-Project/blob/main/cowrie2.png)
-Common username and password that were bruteforced
+Common username and password that were bruteforced.
+As seen, highlight of common usernames and passwords used in attack attempts through dynamic tag clouds, along with statistics on the top attacking Autonomous Systems (ASNs) and source IP addresses.
+It also lists the most frequent command line inputs detected by the honeypot, providing insights into attacker behavior and patterns.

 ![Screenshot 2024-06-07 150250](https://github.com/viponpoint/Honeypot-Deployment-and-Monitoring-Project/blob/main/DataOverView.png)
 Attack overview.
 The above map shows where the attacks are coming from, the ports being targetted, the IP address of the attackers, the time of attacks and many more info that is helpful to an analyst.